VCurry20/pands-project/README.md

 <br/>

-In this project I will:
+In this project I will review the following:
+> A Full data set list

-> Provide an overview of the Iris Fisher Data Set
+> An Overview of the Data and what it represents

-> Provide a copy of the raw data for review
+> I will provide graphys that map this data

-> Provide the following graph representations of the data:
+> Provide an over view of other research material
-	- vajvscasc
-    - acbhakdvbalv
-    - avdlajvbalv

-ajdvlJDBV;dvkbD;KV
+# Iris Fisher